Value-Function-based Sequential Minimization for Bi-level Optimization: Introduction

 To address the above limitations of existing methods, in this work, we propose a novel framework, named Bi-level Value-Function-based Sequential Minimization (BVFSM) \footnote{A preliminary version of this work has been published in~\cite{liu2021value}.}.
 To be specific, we start with reformulating BLO into a simple bi-level optimization problem by the value-function~\cite{outrata1990on,ye1995optimality} of UL objective.
 After that, we further transform it into a single-level optimization problem with an inequality constraint through the value-function of LL objective.
 Then, by using the smoothing technique via regularization and adding the constraint into the objective by an auxiliary function of penalty or barrier, eventually the original problem can be transformed into a sequence of unconstrained differentiable single-level problems, which can be solved by gradient descent.
-Thanks to the re-characterization via the value-function of LL problem, BVFSM can be applied under more relaxed conditions, and simultaneously, our computational cost is the least to implement the algorithm.
-Specifically, we prove that the solutions of the sequence of approximate sub-problems converge to the true solution of the original BLO without the restrictive LLC assumption as before.
-In addition, BVFSM avoids solving an unrolled dynamic system by recurrent gradient or approximating the inverse of Hessian during each iteration like existing methods.
-Instead, we only need to calculate the first-order gradient in each iteration, and thus require less time and space complexity than EGBMs and IGBMs, especially for complex high-dimensional BLO.
-We illustrate the efficiency of BVFSM over existing methods through complexity analysis in theory and various experimental results in reality.
-Also, BVFSM can be extended to more complicated and challenging scenarios, namely, BLO with functional constraints and pessimistic BLO problems.
-We regard pessimistic BLO as a new viewpoint to deal with learning tasks, which has not been solved by gradient-based methods before to our best knowledge.
-Specially, we use the experiment of GAN as an example to illustrate the application of our method for solving pessimistic BLO.
-We summarize our contributions as follows.
+Thanks to the re-characterization via the value-function of LL problem, our computational cost is the least to implement the algorithm, and simultaneously, BVFSM can be applied under more relaxed conditions.

+Specifically, BVFSM avoids solving an unrolled dynamic system by recurrent gradient or approximating the inverse of Hessian during each iteration like existing methods.
+Instead, we only need to calculate the first-order gradient in each iteration, reduces the computational complexity relative to the LL problem size by an order of magnitude compared to existing gradient-based BLO methods, and thus require less time and space complexity than EGBMs and IGBMs, especially for complex high-dimensional BLO.
+Besides, BVFSM enables to maintain the level of complexity when applying BLO to networks, thereby making it possible to use BLO in existing networks and expanding its range of applications significantly.